browserengineering/book/book/animations.md

 Now, any time a property listed in `transition` changes its value, we'll create an animation and get ready to run it.
-Note that the animation will start running next frame; until then, we want it to show the old value.
+Note that the animation will start running in the next frame; until then, we want it to show the old value.

 So, let's run the animations!
 Basically, every frame, we're going to